kndrxxe/E-BIPMS/README.md

     </ol>

 <h2>Support</h2>
-    <p>For any questions, issues, or feedback regarding E-BIPMS, please contact <a href="mailto:brosaskndrx05@gmail.com">contact email</a>.
+    <p>For any questions, issues, or feedback regarding E-BIPMS, please contact <a href="mailto:email">contact email</a>.
 We're here to help and improve the system together.</p>